5 Stages of Team Development

 The accompanying illustration summarizes the above information—and it shows how performance fluctuates as teams move through each phase.
 This information may be helpful for looking at your team.

-A higher resolution version of the image is available here.
+A high resolution version of the Phases of Team Development image is available here.
+Permission requests: contact email address noted in image.